lewis-revill/morello-sdk/docs/MORELLO-DOOM.md

-# Build the morello-doom for morello using morello-pcuabi-env
+# Build the morello-doom for morello using morello-sdk

-This document covers the steps to build the [morello-doom](https://github.com/fvincenzo/morello-doom) for morello using morello-pcuabi-env.
+This document covers the steps to build the [morello-doom](https://github.com/fvincenzo/morello-doom) for morello using morello-sdk.

 ## Usage